avranu/Django-Foundry/README.md

 # DjangoFoundry

-DjangoFoundry is a powerful Python library designed to enhance your Django projects by providing a rich set of tools to facilitate and expedite various aspects of the development process.
+DjangoFoundry is a Python library which intends to expedite various aspects of the development process.

 ## Do I need another framework?